nappa85/Rustegram/README.md

 $ nano config/<bot>.toml
 ```

+Same note as installation step occours here: change the file extension based on your plaform.<br/>
 Note that this time we used cp instead of ln, because normally on a production system you aren't going to keep the sources.<br/>
-Indeed, at this point the various src and target folders are useless, along with bots subfolders.
+Indeed, at this point the various src/ and target/ folders are useless, along with bots subfolders.